jamie120/ms3-eat-vegan-recipes/README.md

     2. The buttons display different links based on if the a user is logged in to the site or not. ( Logged out: 'Get Started', Logged in : 'Add Recipe')

 ### Top Recipes
-- The top four recipes (based on recipe likes) are displayed on the home page.
+- The top four recipes (based on heart count, hearts are added by site users to their favourite recipes) are displayed on the home page.
 These elements are dynamic and change based on the current recipe 'like' counts.
 - Each of the recipe cards are links to the respective recipe page.
 - A recipe like(hearts) counter is displayed on each of the recipe cards, this provides visual feedback to the site user.
 - The recipe name and recipe type is overlayed the recipe image on each card.